Mark Canha Player Props: Brewers vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff is 17th in MLB with a collective 8.6 strikeouts per nine innings.
+- The Pirates pitching staff ranks 17th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Pirates have the 20th-ranked team ERA among all league pitching staffs (4.47).
+- The Pirates have a 4.56 team ERA that ranks 23rd among all league pitching staffs.

-- The Pirates give up the seventh-fewest home runs in baseball (118 total, 1.1 per game).
+- Pirates pitchers combine to give up the 10th-fewest home runs in baseball (120 total, 1.1 per game).

-- Keller (9-7 with a 3.97 ERA and 145 strikeouts in 133 2/3 innings pitched) goes for his 10th victory when he makes the start for the Pirates, his 23rd of the season.
+- Priester (2-1 with a 9.19 ERA and 13 strikeouts in 15 2/3 innings pitched) makes the start for the Pirates, his fourth of the season.

-- The righty last pitched on Friday against the Philadelphia Phillies, when he tossed 5 2/3 innings, allowing two earned runs while giving up six hits.
+- The right-hander last appeared on Saturday against the Philadelphia Phillies, when he went five innings, allowing five earned runs while giving up five hits.

+- In three games this season, the 22-year-old has an ERA of 9.19, with 7.5 strikeouts per nine innings.
+Opponents are hitting .262 against him.

 © 2023 Data Skrive.
 All rights reserved.